 The Near East Collection covers the part of the world that is also more commonly referred to nowadays as the Middle East, and thus has a very broad geographical coverage.
 It is interdisciplinary and also very deeply historical in nature, moving from ancient history through to the rise of Christianity and Islam, on through medieval times and early modern history, and into the present day.

-The Near East Collection is also responsible for collecting materials published in the field of Near and Middle Eastern studies (primarily history and all humanities disciplines) published in North America, Europe, and other imprint areas outside of the geographic area commonly referred to as the Middle East.
+The Near East Collection is also responsible for collecting materials published in the field of Near and Middle Eastern studies in the humanities published in North America, Europe, and other imprint areas outside of the geographic area commonly referred to as the Middle East.

 All appropriate formats, but principally monographs and monograph series, serial publications, materials in microform, and sound and video recordings.